 Description Specifies whether and how you want to configure the priorities for the Gigabit connections.
-Values Two configuration modes are available: • Disabled: • The parameters for setting prioritization are hidden: you cannot reserve connections. • The number of unreserved connections is automatically set to the maximum (25 connections). • Enabled: • You can set the number of Lo-Res connections. • The number of unreserved connections is computed and set automatically (never lower than 6).
+Values Two configuration modes are available: • Disabled: • The parameters for setting prioritization are hidden: you cannot reserve connections. • The number of unreserved connections is set to 6 by default.
+This value can be raised up to 25. • Enabled: • You can set the number of Lo-Res connections. • The number of unreserved connections is computed and set automatically (never lower than 6).
 Default value Disabled